bbazzis/IntelligentSystems-NLP/README.md

 # IntelligentSystems-NLP
-Natural Language Processing applied to Rihanna discography
+Sentiment Analysis applied to Rihanna discography.
+Download R script and "data" folder, and run the code.